ginpei/docker-rails-example/README.md

 ## Run `rails new` in Docker

+This step can be broken down into smaller steps.

 1. Start docker container
-2. Run the command
+2. `rails new`
+3. Create empty `Gemfile.lock`
+4. Expose created files to your host computer
-3. Exit from docker container
+5. Exit from docker container

 First of all, run a docker container: